 Beverly Willett is a non-fiction writer and former practicing attorney.
 Her personal essays, service pieces, and book reviews have appeared in many publications, including The New York Times, Newsweek, Woman’s Day, Family Circle, Prevention, Parenting, and The Daily Beast.
-She’s happy to be a contributor to Nora Ephron’s new divorce page at The Huffington Post.
+She’s happy to be a contributor to Nora Ephron’s divorce page at The Huffington Post.
 Beverly is a former Contributing Editor to Chicken Soup for the Soul Magazine, and the Toys ‘R Us publication, Viewpoints on Parenting, and has been an advisor to Parentalwisdom.com for many years.
-During her first foray into the publishing world, she interviewed elementary school children about their favorite Pokemon and Digimon characters for several books published by St. Martin’s Press.
+She is also a contributor to Introducing Issues With Opposing Viewpoints: Divorce, Cengage Learning, Greenhaven Press, 2012, and Parents Ask, Experts Answer, Gryphon House, 2014.

-Beverly also writes about divorce both from her personal experience and those of others.
-And she has extensive knowledge about the judicial system.
-Through her writing on divorce, she has sought to make people aware of what it’s really like on the other side of divorce and separation.
-She is proud to be affiliated with the newly-formed Coalition for Divorce Reform, which she co-founded.
-She serves as Co-Chair of the Coalition, blogs there regularly, and edits the website.
-Please visit the website at: www.divorcereform.us.
-She also served as a member of the Kansas Marriage Consultation Working Group, providing advice to Gov. Brownback regarding ideas for strengthening marriage and family life in Kansas, as well as providing advice on the Second Chances Act, authored by William Doherty and Justice Leah Ward Sears.
+Beverly writes about her personal experiences and opinions on many topics including family life, divorce, meditation and social and cultural issues of the day.
+She has extensive knowledge about the judicial system, and through her writing on divorce, she has sought to make people aware of what it’s really like on the other side of divorce and separation.
+She is proud to be affiliated with the Coalition for Divorce Reform, a non-partisan volunteer organization, which she co-founded.
+She serves as Co-Chair, blogger and editor of the website: www.divorcereform.us.
+She was also a member of the Kansas Marriage Consultation Working Group, providing advice to Gov. Brownback regarding ideas for strengthening marriage and family life in Kansas, as well as providing consultation on the Second Chances Act, authored by William Doherty and Justice Leah Ward Sears.

-The two best moments of her life occurred when she gave birth to the loves of her life – her two daughters – with whom she loves to travel, go strawberry picking, and make stuffed mushrooms, latkes and huge messes in the kitchen.
+The two best moments of her life occurred when she gave birth to the loves of her life – her two daughters.

-Beverly is at work on her first book, and is represented by Jenny Bent and The Bent Agency.
+Beverly is at work on her first book and is represented by Jenny Bent at The Bent Agency.